hawkinsw/quic-wg-wiki/Tools.md

 [QUIC-Tracker](https://quic-tracker.info.ucl.ac.be/) is a test suite for IETF-QUIC.
 It exchanges packets with IETF-QUIC implementations to verify whether an implementation conforms with the IETF specification.
 The test suite is consisting of several test scenarii.
 Each of them aims at testing a particular feature of the QUIC protocol.
 The test suite runs daily, and its results are available on its website.

 It currently supports QUIC draft-15/16 and TLS 1.3.

+# qvalve

+[qvalve](https://github.com/NTAP/qvalve) can predictably impair QUIC flows, by dropping, reordering or duplicating individual packets and sequences of packets.
+It is a non-transparent UDP proxy that should be interposed between a QUIC client and a QUIC server.
+The behavior of qvalve is configured with rules specified in a simple language.